AngryCarrot789/WPFDarkTheme/readme.md

     </TabItem>
 </TabControl>
 ```
+I should mention, i haven't yet adjusted the size (well, the height) of the CloseButtons template. so the TabItem will be bigger than normal, meaning the tabs will be bigger unfortunately. will fix soon
 ## Other things
 Also, if you absolutely need my consent to do stuff like edit/use this theme stuff, then you can edit this and publish this all you want :) would be nice if you credited me at this github link, but eh.